 The ability to bypass the will and the lengthy, costly and complex probate process.
 This provides liquidity and confidentiality for the policy owner and beneficiaries.
-Additionally, segregated funds offer maturity and death benefits guarantees, providing further protection to investors against market downturns.
-However, segregated funds do traditionally result in higher fees than mutual funds, so it is important for investors to evaluate the different investment options and make a decision based on their individual circumstances, goals and objectives.
+Additionally, segregated funds offer maturity and death benefits guarantees.
+This provides further protection to investors against market downturns.
+However, segregated funds generally result in higher fees than mutual funds.
+It is important for investors to evaluate the different investment options.
+You should base your decisions on holistic and individual circumstances, goals and objectives.